Help Us Help You

 We'll be specific about what we need from you so if you're even unsure about what to copy from this site, please do let us know!

-You could either be using Basecamp Classic, Basecamp 2, or Basecamp 3.
+You could be using Basecamp 4, Basecamp 2, or Basecamp Classic.
 You can see the visual differences here:

 You can also tell what version you're using by looking at the URL in the address bar of your page:

-Open the app and tap on the "Me" icon on the bottom righthand side of the page.
-Now look to the top left of the page and you'll see a gear icon ⚙.
-Past your notifications and your profile, you'll see a section for support and your exact version under "What's new?"
+Open the app and tap on the "My stuff" icon on the bottom righthand side of the page.
+Scroll down and tap on the "⚙ Personal settings" option.
+Under your notifications and your profile, you'll see a section for support and your exact version next to "What's new?"

-Open the desktop app and click on "Basecamp 3" tab on the menu bar.
+Open the desktop app and click the "Basecamp 3" tab on the menu bar.
 You'll see what version you're using in a lighter font.
-In this example, it's Version 2.1.0:
+In this example, it's Version 2.2.5:

-Open the desktop app and click on "Basecamp 3" in the top left menu bar.
+Open the desktop app and click the "Basecamp 3" button in the top left menu bar.
 You'll see what version you're using in a lighter font.
 In this example, it's Version 2.1.0:

 Each Basecamp account has an account number to help us identify your data on the back end.
 They're unique to an account — a big part of why we ask for it.
 Letting us know the account URL helps us focus on the account you're asking about.

-We also have numbers for each project, each team, and the HQ in your account.
+We also have numbers for each project in your account.
 Here's the format:

 Sometimes we'll need to ask you for a link to something specific in your account.
 We'll go over how to get each kind of link:

-Click on the Home page, then click on the project, team, or HQ that we're asking you about.
+Find and click the project that we're asking you about.
 Copy the URL in the address bar by right-clicking and choosing to copy it by hitting Command + C (Control + V on Windows).
-Paste it in your reply to the support team
+Paste it in your reply to the support team.

 These are all single URLs.
 You can share the URL to a single file, a single message, a single comment, and a single email forward by clicking into the tool, then the exact thing in question.
 Copy the URL and share it with us, please!